tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Masternodes can perform decentralized governance of miners by having the power to reject or orphan blocks if required. ([[22]], [[30]])
 - Masternodes can support decentralized exchanges by overseeing transactions and offering fiat currency gateways.
 - Masternodes can be used to facilitate smart contracts, like instant transactions, anonymous transactions and decentralized payment processor.
 - Masternode can facilitate a decentralized marketplace like the block chain equivalent of peer-run commerce sites like eBay. [[22]]

-- Masternodes compensates for Proof of Work’s limitations; it avoids mining centralization and consumes less energy. [[22]]
+- Masternodes compensates for Proof of Work's limitations; it avoids mining centralization and consumes less energy. [[22]]
 - Masternodes promise enhanced stability and network loyalty, as larger dividends and high initial investment costs make it less likely that operators will abandon their position in the network. [[22]]

 #### Weaknesses